-The American Massage Therapy Association publishes all kinds of great research in regards to the health benefits of massage therapy.
-Check out the following collection of links to different research information!
+Wondering how massage can improve your health?
+The American Massage Therapy Association publishes lots of research on the benefits of massage.
+Check out this collection of links to different research information!

-2. Get better sleep – Research indicates that massage can improve sleep in those with lower back pain, fibromyalgia, insomnia, pain and other health conditions.
+2. Get better sleep – Research indicates that massage can improve health by improving your sleep.
+This is especially helpful in people with chronic pain, anxiety, and stress.

-3. Boost mental health and wellness – Research suggests that symptoms of stress, anxiety and depression (all associated with mental health) may be directly affected with massage therapy.
+3. Boost mental health and wellness – Research suggests that along with symptoms of stress, anxiety and depression may be directly affected with massage therapy.

-4. Manage pain – Pain can negatively affect a person’s quality of life and impede recovery from illness or injury.
-Research shows massage can help low-back pain, headaches, Carpal Tunnel Syndrome and more.
+4. Manage pain – Pain can affect your quality of life, not to mention, impede recovery from illness or injury.
+Research shows massage can help low-back pain, headaches, neck pain, and more.